 For most travelers, the best places to stay in Naxos are in the village of Naxos Town or on the beaches of Agios Prokopios, Agia Anna, or Plaka for a good mix of relaxing, dining, sunning, and exploring.
 Naxos Town is incredibly walkable with plenty of restaurants, shops, sights, and the beach within just a few minutes on foot.
 Agios Prokopios, Agia Anna, and Plaka are all connected to Naxos Town by bus, with more frequent routes running in the peak of summer.
 Within the beach areas themselves, everything is within a short walk.
 Those interested in history, culture, hiking, and archaeology may prefer to stay in one of the traditional, mountain villages, such as Filoti, Moni, Sangri, or Glynado.

-What to Do in Naxos?
+What are the best things to do in Naxos?

-The best things to do in Naxos include dining, shopping, and getting incredibly lost in Naxos Town, swimming and sunbathing at the endless, golden beaches, exploring the archaeological ruins of Apollo Temple and the Temple of Demeter, visiting traditional Chalki village (and its Kitron distillery), hiking some of the many mountain trails, gazing at the Byzantine frescoes in the ancient churches, and catching the sunset from a perch over the ferry port, from Apollo Temple, or from a mountaintop (Rotunda Cafe in Apeiranthos village has an especially great sunset terrace).
+The best things to do in Naxos include dining, shopping, and getting incredibly lost in Naxos Town, swimming and sunbathing at the endless, golden beaches, exploring the archaeological ruins of Apollo Temple and the Temple of Demeter, visiting traditional Chalki village (and its Kitron distillery), windsurfing and kitesurfing, hiking some of the many mountain trails, gazing at the Byzantine frescoes in the ancient churches, and catching the sunset from a perch over the ferry port, from Apollo Temple, or from a mountaintop (Rotunda Cafe in Apeiranthos village has an especially great sunset terrace).

 Be sure to leave yourself plenty of time to get lost in the maze-like streets of Naxos Town: shop and dine in the Chora, stroll to Apollo Temple along the narrow pathway jutting into the sea, explore the Venetian castle ruins, and enjoy a sunset cocktail from one of the small bars above.